 With a PhD in Clinical Psychology from the University of Puerto Rico, she currently works in applied research with university and private research organizations in Puerto Rico and abroad.
 Most recently, Paloma is starting up a therapeutic private practice again.
 She collaborates with various Taos associated projects including the Board and Associates Council, the Taos Institute Appreciative Inquiry project, the Relational Research Symposium, and has collaborated in contributing to, editing, and translating Taos resources.

-Paloma currently lives in San Juan, Puerto Rico, where she passionately enjoys time with her partner and family, the arts, spiritual practices, and nature, all which help generate creative ideas applied to her work.
+Paloma currently lives in Guaynabo, Puerto Rico, and passionately enjoys time with her partner and family, the arts, spiritual practices, and nature, all which help generate creative ideas applied to her work.

 Please contact her if you wish to collaborate in future endeavors!